kingparra/hpfp/06_-_typeclasses/notes.rst

 We should take care to avoid partial functions, since they can blow up at runtime.

 The solution?
-Match against an catch-all pattern, like the wildcard ``_``, and then write some logic to deal with unanticipated inputs safely.
+Match against a catch-all pattern, like the wildcard ``_``, and then write some logic to deal with unanticipated inputs safely.
 Otherwise, you may want to use a wrapper type to indicated the possibility of failure